top of page

 • Other team supports

-It's important for parents to be mindful of the potential costs associated with including certain professionals in the meeting, especially if they are paying out of pocket for services.
-Balancing the value of the input from professionals with the financial considerations is key in assembling a focused and productive FTM group.
+For parents and coaches, it's important for parents to be mindful of the potential costs associated with including other professionals in the meeting, especially if they are paying out of pocket for services.

-What's Going Well?
+Agenda Item One: What's Going Well?

 • Ask each participant to share something positive or a success, no matter how small.